profsmith89/ctps/_sources/chap13.md

 1. `./chap13/data`
 2. `chap13/data`

-You might be wondering when using this shorthand is useful because the example shows that I have to type more to do the same thing.
+You might be wondering when using this shorthand is useful because the example shows that I must type more to do the same thing.
 I'm glad you asked!

 ## From paths to programs